fzakaria/fzakaria.com/_posts/2020-11-12-debugging-a-jnr-ffi-bug-in-nix.md

 ...
 ```

 💡 Great!
-We are definitely resolving to a different lib than what is already set in the ELF header of our Java process.
+We are definitely resolving to a different libc than what is already set in the ELF header of our Java process.

 ```
 ❯ ldd $(which java)